 Under any circumstances, do not lie or falsify any information to the IRS, as IRS agents have a great deal of power and authority.
 Falsifying or withholding information from the IRS can result in additional fines and even imprisonment as it is considered a federal criminal offense.
 The last thing you want to happen is cause a routine Collection case to escalate into a Criminal Investigations case.

 You should not give the IRS any more information than that which is required by law.
 This is why it is important to seek the help of a tax professional.
 Just as withholding information may get you into serious trouble with the IRS, giving too much information can be detrimental to your case.
-Always seek professional advice before speaking with the IRS regarding any situation involving current or back taxes .
+Even with these 5 practical tips you should always seek professional advice before speaking with the IRS regarding any situation involving current or back taxes .